Rinchu93/cgal/Cross-Compilation-of-CGAL-for-Android.md

 > ${ANDROID-NDK}/build/tools/make_standalone_toolchain.py --arch ${ARCH} --install-dir ${TOOLCHAIN_PATH}
 ```
 ${ANDROID-NDK} is the root directory of your NDK.
-${ARCH} is the architecture you are targetting.
+${ARCH} is the architecture you are targeting.
 For example: arm, arm64, ...
 ${TOOLCHAIN_PATH} is the directory where the toolchain will be installed.